XuewenWangUGA/StrPhaser/README.md

     #Total loci in STR configure file:	20

     #Marker	AlleleID	Length(bp)	Allele(stitched_and_phased)	CallType	Sample
+    D1S1656 a0:     CCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTA    RefCall
+    TPOX a0:        AATGAATGAATGAATGAATGAATGAATGAATG        RefCall
     CSF1PO	a1:	40	ATCTATCTATCTATCTATCTATCTATCTATCTATCTATCT	vcfcall
     CSF1PO	a2:	44	ATCTATCTATCTATCTATCTATCTATCTATCTATCTATCTATCT	vcfcall
     D10S1248	a1:	52	GGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAA	vcfcall
     D10S1248	a2:	64	GGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAAGGAA	vcfcall
     D12S391	a1:	76	AGATAGATAGATAGATAGATAGATAGATAGATAGATAGATAGATAGACAGACAGACAGACAGACAGACAGACAGAT	vcfcall
     D12S391	a2:	76	AGATAGATAGATAGATAGATAGATAGATAGATAGATAGATAGATAGATAGACAGACAGACAGACAGACAGACAGAT	vcfcall

 The # section is the comments.